alexchen2/Chord-Recombinator-Web/README.md

 ## To-do:
 - ~~Create design and add implementation of interactive staff/text field input~~
 - Hook up sound to results page in chord info row dropdown
+- Optimize Text/Staff Line input page for mobile devices (specifically the interactive staff line, when changing device orientation from portrait to landscape)
 - Add proper home page (instead of redirecting to chord subpage) -- unlikely to accomplish

 ## Credits: